anand87794/anand87794/README.md

 ## Hi there 👋

+I'm **Anand Prajapati** — an Ethical Hacker, Bug Bounty Hunter, and Security Researcher with a strong focus on **Web Application Penetration Testing**.

+I spend my time exploring web applications, analyzing attack surfaces, and identifying security vulnerabilities through bug bounty programs and hands-on security research.

+My areas of interest include **Web Security, API Pentesting, Reconnaissance Techniques, and Vulnerability Discovery**.
+I enjoy understanding how systems can be attacked and how they can be secured against real-world threats.

+I document my research, notes, and methodologies on GitHub as part of my continuous journey in cybersecurity.
 <!--
 **anand87794/anand87794** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.